 - One return-trip airfare per contract (one flight to commence employment and another to go home at the end of the contract)

-Statutory Holidays And Annual Leave Calculation For For Domestic Helpers In Hong Kong
+Statutory Holidays And Annual Leave Calculation For Domestic Helpers In Hong Kong

 According to the Labour Department, domestic helpers are also entitled to paid annual leave.
-This is seven days per year in the first and second years of the contract (can be taken during or immediately after the contract finishing), increasing by one day per year of service to a maximum of 14 days per year (for nine years or more of service).
+This is seven days per year in the first year, with the entitlement increasing by one day each year, up to a maximum of 14 days per year.

-Domestic helpers are also entitled to the 14 statutory holidays set by the Labour Department.
-This topic often causes a lot of confusion amongst employers as the Government has also set out 17 general holidays – 13 of which are the same as the statutory holidays.
+Domestic helpers are also entitled to the 15 statutory holidays set by the Labour Department.
+This topic often causes a lot of confusion amongst employers, as the Government has also set out 17 general holidays – 14 of which are the same as the statutory holidays.

-Important to note: Good Friday, Easter Saturday and Easter Monday and Boxing Day are NOT statutory holidays so it is up to the employer whether to grant these depending on their individual circumstance.
-However, from this year onwards, the first weekday after Christmas is a statutory holiday.
+Important to note: Good Friday, Easter Saturday and Boxing Day are not considered statutory holidays, so it is up to the employer whether to grant these depending on their individual circumstance.

 National Day: Wednesday, 1 October 2025